 The project consists mainly of two parts:

-IFCWebServer supports natively any IFC official release starting with IFC2X_Final issued on 2001 to the latest release IFC4 Add2 issued on July 2016.
-Moreover, it supports any valid IFC sub schema or extended schema so it can be used by IFC researchers and developer.
+IFCWebServer enables full access to all information and relations inside IFC models.
+It supports by default all IFC official release starting with IFC2X_Final issued on 2001 to the latest release IFC4 Add 2 release issued on July 2016.
+Moreover, it supports any valid IFC sub schema or extended schema so it can be used by researchers and IFC developers .

-Despite of having easy access to the information in BIM models as the main interest (through queries, filters, reports), the online 3D visualization offered by the online BIMViewerprovide an handy way to view and share BIM models and visualize the results of data queries online.
+Despite of having easy access to the information in BIM models as the main interest (through queries, filters, scripts and reports), the online 3D visualization offered by BIMViewer provide an handy way to view, share BIM models and visualize the results of data queries online inside the web browser.